World Heroes Perfect: Reception

-In Japan, Game Machine listed World Heroes Perfect on their July 1, 1995 issue as being the second most-successful arcade game of the month.
-According to Famitsu, both the AES and Neo Geo CD versions sold over 6,044 and 28,766 copies in their first week on the market respectively.
+In Japan, Game Machine listed World Heroes Perfect as the second most-successful arcade game of July 1995.
+According to Famitsu, the AES and Neo Geo CD versions sold over 6,044 and 28,766 copies in their first week on the market respectively.

 Reviewing the Neo Geo home version, GamePro stated that it is "almost perfect."
 While expressing some disappointment that it was only an upgrade of the previous installment, they praised the game for adding new special moves and fixing most of the problems with World Heroes 2 Jet.
 They concluded that "World Heroes Perfect almost lives up to its title."
 GamePro later awarded it Best Neo-Geo Game of 1995.
 Electronic Gaming Monthly scored it an 8.5 out of 10, citing the improved audio, graphics, and playability over previous games in the series, as well as the new moves that they said add considerable depth to the game.
 Ed Semrad and Al Manuel both said it was by far the best game in the World Heroes series to date.
 They later stated that, while "not quite perfect, this game is still good."
 Next Generation reviewed the Neo-Geo version of the game, rating it two stars out of five, and stated that "World Heroes Perfect is best left for fighting game enthusiasts and those gamers without any other fighting games in their current library."